 And they do have two marvelous sites that you can visit for absolutely FREE!
 (More on that below).

 Tickets can be purchased at the ticket office or in advance by credit card on their Web site www.monticello.org.
-General admission is $18 for adults Nov-Feb, and $25 March-October.
+General admission is $23 for adults Nov-Feb, and $29 March-October (kids 5-11 are $10 year-round, and kids under 5 are always free) .
 So if you want to save, visit during the winter.

-Year-round, it's $8 for children 6-11.
-Children under 6 are admitted free but must be ticketed.
-Admission includes access to the grounds, a guided tour of the house, and the seasonal Gardens and Grounds and "Slavery at Monticello" Tours.
+Admission includes access to the grounds, a guided tour of the house, access to the Visitor's Center (which has some really interesting, interactive displays and a 15 minute video), and the seasonal Gardens and Grounds and "Slavery at Monticello" Tours.

 The "Slavery" tours tell you all about how Jefferson's slaves lived and other aspects of early African-American life at Monticello.